 D59.3: Haemolytic-uraemic syndrome

-The disease often causes blood clots to damage the kidneys or other organs like the brain.
+The disorder involves blood clots forming in the kidneys.
 There are normally 2 kidneys in the body.
 They filter blood and create urine.
 They thus help to detoxify the body.
 Furthermore, the kidneys regulate the blood pressure and salt content in the blood, among other things.
-Sometimes the kidneys are also damaged by blood breakdown products or by changed red blood cells.
-When the kidneys stop working properly, toxic substances and fluid can also accumulate in the body.

 Additional indicator